Impacts of aspect ratio on task accuracy in parallel coordinates

 \paragraph{\textbf{Task B: Value tracing}} Using a 4 variable PCP, users were asked to estimate the value in the last axis of the polyline circled at its intersection with the first axis.

-Datasets of 4 variables with a random uniform distribution (range 0-50) were created for each sample size (10, 20, 40, 160).
+Datasets of 4 variables with a random uniform distribution (range 0--50) were created for each sample size (10, 20, 40, 160).
 Following the procedure set out in \cite{Kuang2012-es}, to minimise confusion the initial and final values were specifically chosen to ensure no other sample values were closer than 3.
-Following the procedure in Task A, ARs of 0.25:1, 0.5:1, 1:1, 1:2 and 1:4 were selected to characterise the dynamics of changing response with AR, then validated with a pilot of 10 participants which indicated reasonable variance of responses within AR levels.
+Following the procedure in Task A, aspect ratios of 0.25:1, 0.5:1, 1:1, 2:1 and 4:1 were selected to characterise the dynamics of changing response with aspect ratio, then validated with a pilot of 10 participants which indicated reasonable variance of responses within aspect ratio levels.
 The pilot indicated that the dataset with 160 samples produced very few correct responses, probably due to visual clutter making the task unfeasible at the required screen resolutions.
 As such, the 160 sample datasets were removed from the final task.

 For each sample size, 3 datasets were generated, creating 9 datasets in total.
-For each of these datasets, static images of PCPs were created for each AR, leading to a total of 45 plots/questions.
+For each of these datasets, static images of PCPs were created for each aspect ratio, leading to a total of 45 plots/questions.
 A scale was printed on the final axis (the query axis), with a tick at intervals of 5.

-Following a pilot study that indicated different datasets could create substantial variability in accuracy, we used the same dataset for each AR, generating 5 plots per dataset.
-To reduce the risk or a learning effect the answer scale was shifted by AR x 40 and question order was randomised on a per-participant basis.
+Following a pilot study that indicated different datasets could create substantial variability in accuracy, we used the same dataset for each aspect ratio, generating 5 plots per dataset.
+To reduce the risk or a learning effect the answer scale was shifted by aspect ratio x 40 and question order was randomised on a per-participant basis.